JuanRodriguez19/SensorEffector/README.md

 	/home/pi/hshcribv01.sh
 	```

 7. Now it is time to set up a VNC connection so that you can access your Pi on any computer screen.
 From the Start Menu, go -> Preferences->Raspberry Pi Configuration->Interfaces, then set VNC to Enabled.
 Now on the destop in the top right corner, you should see a VNC logo.
 When you click it you should see an IP address for your Pi which will be used to connect it via the VNC software.
-Download the software on any computer you wish to communicate with the Pi:s://www.realvnc.com/en/connect/download/vnc/
+Download the software on any computer you wish to communicate with the Pi: https://www.realvnc.com/en/connect/download/vnc/

+8. Once the software is installed, connect the ethernet cable from the Pi to your computer of choice to have a direct connection.
+Now you can simply input the same address you found in the Pi in the VNC software and it should connect.

+9. To turn off the Pi, type `sudo powerdown` in the terminal.

-8. If you are still unsure or struggling with a part in particular, this video provides a step by step explanation for everthinf required:https://www.youtube.com/watch?v=xBlxuf_LSCM
+If you are still unsure or struggling with a part in particular, this video provides a step by step explanation for everthinf required: https://www.youtube.com/watch?v=xBlxuf_LSCM

 ### Wiring